laurarnichols/defectCrossSections/EnergyTabulator/README.md

   * There are no bounds on this variable, so make sure to set a reasonable value.

 ### Variables for scattering only
-* `allStatesBaseDir`
+* `allStatesBaseDir_relaxed`
-  * Path to the directory that holds the various subdirectories for each of the different states
+  * Path to the directory that holds the various subdirectories for the *relaxation* each of the different states
   * It is assumed that the subdirectories have the form `k<ik>_b<ib>` and that there is a separate relaxation/total energy and export for each possible state
+* `allStatesBaseDir_startPos`
+  * Path to the directory that holds the various subdirectories for each of the different states *in the starting positions*
+  * It is assumed that the subdirectories have the form `k<ik>_b<ib>` and that there is a separate relaxation/total energy and export for each possible state
+  * **Important**: Make sure that the electronic configuration in the the relaxation and starting-position calculations for each state is exactly the same so that the only energy difference picked up is the change in equilibrium potential energy.
 * `singleStateExportDir`
-  * Name of the export directory within each subfolder (e.g., `'export'`)
+  * Name of the export directory within each subfolder (*e.g.*, `'export'`)
+  * It is assumed that the same subfolder is used for the relaxed states and the states in the starting positions
 * `ikIinit`, `ikIfinal`, `ikFinit`, and `ikFfinal`
   * Bounds for k-points considered for states
   * Indexed to match the subdirectory names within the `allStatesBaseDir` folder and the k-points as indexed in the export of the system used for eigenvalues (should be the perfect crystal for scattering)